apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 #0   running   2018-08-29 04:30:26 PM   0.0%   52.9M of 256M   331.3M of 512M
 ```

-**4. Bind the Sample CF App created in Step 1 / Lab 1 (ORG Plan - remember we are using the same target application) to route its requests to the Apigee Egde Service Instance listed in Step 2.b**
+**4. Bind the Sample CF App we pushed in Step 1(d), above, to route its requests to the Apigee Egde Microgateway Service Instance listed in Step 2.b**

-   The apigee-bind-mg command creates a proxy for you and binds the app to the service.
+   The bind-route-service CF command creates a proxy for you within Apigee Edge and also binds the CF app to the service.

 ```bash
 cf bind-route-service $PCF_DOMAIN $PCF_MGW_SERVICE_INSTANCE --hostname {your-username}-samplebackend-lab2 \